Helmi/hello-simone/README.md

 After installation:

 1. Open your project in Claude Code
-2. Use `/simone` commands to manage your project
+2. Use `/project:simone` commands to manage your project
-3. Start with `/simone init` to set up your project
+3. Start with `/project:simone:initialize` to set up your project

 ## Features